One of the largest and most diverse law schools in the UK, Nottingham Law School has been delivering excellence in legal education for over 50 years.

 Nottingham Law School offers three routes to qualification as a solicitor or barrister, the LLM Legal Practice Course (LLM LPC) and the LLM Bar Professional Training Course (LLM BPTC) for law graduates, or the Graduate Diploma in Law (GDL) for non-law graduates.
 We also offer a range of flexible Masters in Law (LLM) degrees.
 Each is driven by our unique experience of legal training at all levels, and our close association with the profession.
 We have strong links with many leading law firms both locally and nationally and we offer full-time, part-time and distance learning study routes.

-We seek to ensure that all our clients, from students to experienced practitioners, receive the best practical legal education and training.
+We seek to ensure that all our students receive the best practical legal education and training.
 You will be taught by a unique mix of qualified lawyers with a wealth of experience in practice and legal education.

 Nottingham Law School has a proven track record of graduate employability.
+97% of our graduates are employed or engaged in further study six months after graduating (DLHE survey, first degree, 2016-17).
 Our focus on practical skills and our dedicated careers and recruitment service will ensure you get the best possible start to your career.
 We have a multi-award-winning pro bono scheme and our commitment to practical legal education is epitomised by the School’s Legal Advice Centre.
 The Centre is a teaching law firm offering pro bono services to the local community and providing students with the opportunity to gain hands-on experience in practice.

 Talking to NLS about its Autism Law Service